-73 Patrizia Heidegger, Nadège Lharaig, Katy Wiese, Anke Stock, and Rose Heffernan, Why the European Green Deal needs ecofeminism: Moving from gender-blind to gender-transformative environmental policies (EEB and WECF: 2021).
+73 Patrizia Heidegger, Nadège Lharaig, Katy Wiese, Anke Stock, and Rose Heffernan, Why the European Green Deal needs ecofeminism: Moving from gender-blind to gendertransformative environmental policies (EEB and WECF: 2021).

 In order to get a back on-track with the goal of a socially just energy transition in Europe and in Germany, establishing new energy systems that, not only centre renewable and sustainable sources of energy, but also enhance democracy and equality, should be promoted in the future.
-A helpful approach introduced by the EGD and worth of further pursuing is the empowerment of people: By installing solar panels on their roofs or by joining and creating energy communities, for instance, citizens can become active actors of the energy production and would help to decentralize energy production.
+A helpful approach introduced by the EGD and worth of further pursuing is the empowerment of people: By installing solar panels on their roofs or by joining and creating energy production and would help to decentralize energy production.
 In addition, all sorts of different members of society should be integrated and considered in decision-making processes, making sure the voice of the most vulnerable is heard, so that no one will be left behind.

-THE REGIONS, A Union of Equality: Gender Equality Strategy 2020-2025, p.
+74 European Commission and Directorate-General for Justice and Consumers, COMMUNICATION FROM THE COMMISSION TO THE EUROPEAN PARLIAMENT, THE COUNCIL, THE EUROPEAN ECONOMIC AND SOCIAL COMMITTEE AND THE COMMITTEE OF THE REGIONS, A Union of Equality: Gender Equality Strategy 2020-2025, p.
 8.